 The Kiss Quotient – a racy romance novel featuring a woman on the spectrum with an aversion to touch.
 I’ve also reviewed its sequel, The Bride Test, featuring an autistic man who was a side character in the first book.

 Red Clocks – not technically a book about autism, but one of the characters is strongly implied to be autistic.
 I don’t think the author is neurodivergent.

 The Madness of Lord Ian Mackenzie – standard Harlequin historical smut-with-plot with an autistic hero.
 Looking past the title and the one mention of Gypsies, it’s not too bad.
-My review will be up soon.
 Not a neurodivergent author.

 The Love Letters of Abelard and Lily – love story between a boy on the spectrum and a girl with ADHD.

 Loud Hands: Autistic People, Speaking – a collection of essays about autism by autistic authors – dry as hell.
 Maybe a good academic textbook, but not at all what I’m looking for.
 I couldn’t finish it.